 Our challenging standards-based curriculum emphasizes the development of essential skills, the understanding of important concepts, and the ability to apply learning to real-world problems.

 Our curriculum includes courses of study for all students in English language arts, mathematics, science, social studies, world languages, music, visual arts, physical education, and health.
 In addition, students take grade-specific trimester courses in technology, research, and study skills which are designed to support their integrated learning experience.

 English Language Arts

 The seventh-grade ELA program provides students with opportunities to explore further the characteristics of poetry, fiction, and non-fiction reading and writing.
 Original writing is included in every unit while whole class short story and novel studies will include realistic fiction and speculative fiction, while students engage in independent reading of multiple genres.
 Students write narrative fiction, literary analysis, and researched persuasive essays.
 Poetry studies will include reading and writing poetry of different forms as well as writing about poetry.
 Writing assignments, group discussions, and more formal presentations support students’ development of their voices.
-A yearlong study of parts of speech, sentence structure, and mechanics support students as they progressively incorporate a greater and more sophisticated variety of well-punctuated sentence constructions in their writing.
+A yearlong study of parts of speech, sentence structure, and mechanics supports students as they progressively incorporate a greater and more sophisticated variety of well-punctuated sentence constructions in their writing.